 There should be a formal and transparent process for the appointment and reappointment of Directors to the Board.

 All NC members, including the Chairman of the NC, are non-executive independent Directors.
-The NC met two times in the year under review.
+The NC met three times in the year under review.
 The NC also reviewed and approved various matters within its remit via circulating papers.

 Under its terms of reference, the NC's scope of duties and responsibilities is as follows: